evanrinehart/mvar-js/README.md

 ## API

+### newMVar(x)
-- newMVar(x): a new mvar holding the value x.
+A new mvar holding the value x.

+### newEmptyMVar()
-- newEmptyMVar(): a new empty mvar.
+A new empty mvar.

+### mv.take(cb)
-- mv.take(cb): Take the value and provide to cb when possible.
+Take the value and provide it to the 1-arg callback cb when possible.

+### mv.put(x, cb)
-- mv.put(x, cb): Put x then run cb when possible.
+Put x then run the 0-arg callback cb when possible.
+The callback is optional.

+### mv.read(cb)
-- mv.read(cb): Run the cb on the value when possible without taking it.
+Run the 1-arg callback cb on the value, when possible, without taking it.

+### mv.borrow(cb)
-- mv.borrow(cb): Take the value, run the cb on it, then put it back.
+Take the value, run the 1-arg callback cb on it, then put it back.
 This will put the value back even if cb causes an error.

+### mv.swap(cb)
-- mv.swap(cb): Take the value, run the cb on it, and put the return value back in its place.
+Take the value, run the 1-arg callback cb on it, and put the return value back in its place.
 If cb causes an error the original value is put back.

+### mv.tryTake()
-- mv.tryTake(): Try to take the value immediately.
+Try to take the value immediately.
 If there is a value x then {some: x} is returned.
 Otherwise you will get {none: true}.

+### mv.tryPut(x)
-- mv.tryPut(x): Try to put a value right now.
+Try to put the value x right now.
 Returns true if the put was successful otherwise false.

+### mv.isEmpty()
-- mv.isEmpty(): Check the instantaneous emptiness of the MVar.
+Check the instantaneous emptiness of the MVar.
 In general you can't rely on this to do anything.
-However in javascript it may be possible to use this productively if you know what you're doing.
+However in Javascript it may be possible to use this productively if you know what you're doing.